This list will get bigger over time. Feel free to pose a question. We can always ASK KATE.

 Answer: Frank Perdue (May 9, 1920 – March 31, 2005)

 QUESTION: Why don't you provide a door?
-(Two Answers)
+(Old question)

-Mr. Grumpy, the Boss Birdman, said we need to come up with a better answer about the door thing, so here it is.
+Mr. Grumpy, the Boss Birdman, said we need to come up with a better answer about that door thing, so here it is.

 QUESTION: What are the two big nails for?

 Answer: Some days, the wind blows.
-Use the spikes like tent stakes by putting them into the holes provided in the bottom rails to hold the Chicken Tractory in a gale.
-Or just use them for knitting needles.
+Use the spikes like tent stakes by putting them into the holes provided in the bottom rails to hold the Happy Chicken Tractor in a gale.
+Or you could just use them for knitting needles.

 QUESTION: What about a nesting box?